American held in Venezuelan prison pleads for help on Facebook

 "The Sebin has told me that as long as my government continues attacking this government and as long as Marco Rubio continues talking about me the longer that they will never let me go," he wrote.

-Rubio, the Republican senator from Florida, is among those who have accused Maduro of holding Holt as a bargaining chip.
+Rubio, a Republican senator from Florida, is among those who have accused Maduro of holding Holt as a bargaining chip.